MortyBiomech/HipExo-EEG-Study/acquisition/Questionnaire-v2/Readme.md

 - **On the lab tablet,** open the link above and use "Add to Home Screen" so it launches without an address bar.
 Voice recording requires the https link; it will not work from a copy opened off the filesystem.
 - **Offline,** the file can be saved and opened directly.
 Everything works except voice recording.
 - **Data stays on the device.** Answers are held in browser storage and voice clips in IndexedDB on the tablet itself.
 Nothing is uploaded, and this page has no server behind it.
 Export the CSV and the audio from the experimenter screen at the end of each session, then clear the device.
-- **To change the instrument,** edit the `CONFIG` block and the `ITEMS` array at the top of the script in `index.html`.
+- **To change the instrument,** edit the `CONFIG` block and the `ITEMS` array (post-condition) or `PRE_ITEMS` array (pre-session screening) at the top of the script in `index.html`.
 Conditions, scale type, randomisation, recording limits and every item's wording live there.
 Bump `formVersion` with any change to item wording, since that string is written into every exported row and is how a participant's data is later matched to the version they saw.
-- **After pushing a change,** hard-reload the tablet or open the link with a query string such as `?v=3.8`, or the browser will serve the cached previous version.
+- **After pushing a change,** hard-reload the tablet or open the link with a query string such as `?v=4.1`, or the browser will serve the cached previous version.

 The rest of this document is the rationale: what each item measures, why it is worded as it is, and the literature it comes from.
 Section 5 lists the known limitations and open decisions; it is published deliberately rather than kept internal.